AsyncClyud/FlaBaxxit/README.md

 **Features:**

 - Registration/Authorization with JWT token's
-- Data validation(in registration and authorization)
+- Data validation
 - Create article and modificate them
-- Customization of profile (a standard avatar change is in development)
+- Customization of profile
 - Comments under the article